oVirt/ovirt-site/source/uncategorized/image-manipulator.html.md

 3. Create a weak tag pointing to base volume.
 4. Create a new volume pointing to the new tag.
 5. Change the volume ID in the original tag to point to the new volume
+6. Seal the deal
-    1. Change the new tag from weak to strong
+    -   Change the new tag from weak to strong
-    2. Alternatively for cross domain operations, you will do an "Add New" on second domain and copy the data from the old volume between stage 3 and 4.
+    -   Alternatively for cross domain operations, you will do an "Add New" on second domain and copy the data from the old volume between stage 3 and 4.

 ![](im_op_switch.png "im_op_switch.png")